Paul the Tiler

 I come and look at it.
 Most jobs have something you can't see from a photo — floor movement, a dodgy substrate, a level issue.
 Better to find it now than halfway through the job.

-You get a written, itemised quote in plain English.
+You get a written, fixed quote in plain English.
 Labour, materials, prep — all in.
 No guessing.
 If something changes once we start, I'll tell you before any extra work is done.

 This is where most of the time goes on a proper job.
 Levelling, waterproofing, boarding, strengthening — whatever the surface needs.
 Skip this and the tiling won't last.
 Simple as that.